hombreperro45/docs/docs/specs/api.md

 call these functions in wrong order, undefined behavior occurs.

 The API header is compatible with C99 and C++.
 From C99, the bool type and <stdint.h> are used.

+The latest version of this file can be found [here](https://github.com/libretro/RetroArch/blob/master/libretro-common/include/libretro.h).

 The program flow of a frontend using the libretro API can be expressed as follows: